 Obeying the law, both in letter and in spirit, is the foundation on which POOLCORP’s ethical standards are built.
 It is each supplier’s responsibility to know the treaties, laws, and regulations adopted in their respective countries, states or provinces, and communities applicable to their business.
-All our suppliers, their respective directors, officers, managers, and supervisors must respect and obey the laws applicable where we and our suppliers operate.
+All our suppliers, their respective directors, officers, managers, and employees must respect and obey the applicable laws.

 In tandem with the POOLCORP Human Rights Policy, compliance with this Supplier Code ensures that all workers involved with the manufacturing of POOLCORP products adhere to treaties, conventions, laws and regulations prohibiting human trafficking, slavery, bonded (including debt bondage) or indentured labor, forced labor, child labor, prison labor, non-payment of minimum wages, overtime pay, rest periods and holidays, and freedom of association.
 Suppliers shall adhere to the minimum employment age limit defined by national law or regulation and comply with relevant International Labor Organization standards.

 POOLCORP understands that in addition to minimizing the incidence of work-related injury and illness, a safe and healthy work environment enhances the quality of products and services, consistency of production, and worker retention and morale.
 POOLCORP also recognizes that ongoing worker input and education is essential to identifying and solving health and safety issues in the workplace.
 POOLCORP expects its suppliers to respect and obey health and safety requirements, including but not limited to use and care of occupational safety, emergency preparedness, security, risk information, occupational injury and illness, industrial chemical and biological control and protection, and safeguarding machinery use and production.